Samuel Colt: Patent extension

-During this period, Colt received an extension on his patent, since he did not collect fees for it during the early years.
-During 1869, gun makers James Warner and Massachusetts Arms infringed on the patent.
-Colt sued the companies and the court ordered that Warner and Massachusetts Arms cease revolver production.
-Colt then threatened to sue Allen & Thurber due to the cylinder design of their double-action pepperbox revolver.
-However, Colt's lawyers doubted that this suit would be successful and the case was resolved with a settlement of $15,000.
-Production of Allen pepperboxes continued until the expiration of Colt's patent during 1857.
-During 1854 Colt struggled for his patent extension with the U.S. Congress, which initiated a special committee to investigate charges that Colt had bribed government officials in securing this extension.
-By August he was exonerated and the story became national news when the magazine Scientific American reported that the fault was not with Colt, but with Washington politicians.
+During this period, Colt received an extension on his patent, since he had not collected fees for it in its early years.
+In 1849, gun makers James Warner and Massachusetts Arms infringed on the patent.
+Colt sued the companies, and the court ordered that Warner and Massachusetts Arms cease revolver production.
+In 1852, Colt threatened to sue another company, Allen & Thurber, over the cylinder design of their double-action pepperbox revolver.
+However, Colt's lawyers doubted that this suit would be successful, and the case was resolved with a settlement of $15,000.
+Production of Allen pepperboxes continued until the expiration of Colt's patent in 1857.
+In 1854 Colt fought for his patent extension with the U.S. Congress, which initiated a special committee to investigate charges that Colt had bribed government officials in securing this extension.
+By August he was exonerated, and the story became national news when Scientific American magazine reported that the fault was not with Colt, but with Washington politicians.
 With a virtual monopoly, Colt sold his pistols in Europe, where demand was high due to tense international relations.
 By telling each nation that the others were buying Colt's pistols, Colt was able to get large orders from many countries who feared falling behind in the arms race.

-A major cause of Colt's success was vigorous protection of his patent rights.
-Even though he had the only lawful patent for his type of revolver, scores of imitators copied his work and Colt found himself litigating constantly.
-For each one of these cases, Colt's lawyer, Edward N. Dickerson, deftly exploited the patent system and successfully ended the competition.
+A major reason for Colt's success was vigorous protection of his patent rights.
+Even though he held the only lawful patent for his type of revolver, scores of imitators copied his work and Colt found himself constantly in litigation.
+In each case, Colt's lawyer, Edward N. Dickerson, deftly exploited the patent system and successfully shut down the competitor.
 However, Colt's zealous protection of his patents greatly impeded firearms development as a whole in the United States.
 His preoccupation with patent infringement suits slowed his own company's transition to the cartridge system and prevented other firms from pursuing revolver designs.
-At the same time, Colt's policies forced some competing inventors to greater innovation by denying them major features of his mechanism; as a result they created their own.
+At the same time, Colt's policies forced some competing inventors to greater innovation by denying them key features of his mechanism; as a result, they created their own.